 - 1. The BH-MCO must have written policies and procedures for registering, responding to, and resolving Complaints and Grievances (at all levels) as they relate to the MA population. - 2.
 All Complaint, Grievance, and Fair Hearing policies and procedures developed by a BH-MCO must be approved in writing by the Department prior to their implementation. - 3.
 The Complaint and Grievance processes must be fair, easy to understand, easy to follow, easily accessible and respectful of the Member's rights. - 4.
 The BH-MCO policies and procedures regarding Member Complaints and Grievances must be provided to Members in written form: - a.
 Upon enrollment into the BH-MCO, - b.
 Upon Member request, and - c.
 At least 30 Days before a Department-approved change becomes effective. - 5.
 The BH-MCO must require Network Providers to display information about how to file a Complaint or a Grievance and the Complaint and Grievance process at all Network Provider offices. - 6.
 The BH-MCO may not charge Members a fee for filing a Complaint or Grievance. - 7.
 The BH-MCO must require Network Providers to display a notification that Members will not incur a fee for filing Complaints or Grievances at any level of the process at all Network Provider offices. - 8.
 The BH-MCO must operate a toll-free telephone service for Members to use to file Complaints and Grievances and to follow up on Complaints and Grievances filed by Members.
 The phone service must be operated 24 hours a day, 7 Days a week by appropriately trained staff.
 Voice mail or recorded messages are not allowed.
 The BH-MCO must provide Members with the number of the toll-free telephone service. - 9.
-The BH-MCO must designate and train sufficient staff to be responsible for receiving, processing, and responding to Member Complaints and Grievances in accordance with the requirements in this Appendix.
+All BH-MCO staff that interact with Members must receive training on Complaints and Grievances that includes how to record a Complaint or